 - Large soup pot or dutch oven to cook your soup in

-- Immersion blender or standard blender for blending your soup
+- Immersion blender or standard blender to purée the soup

 - Measuring spoons for measuring small ingredients

 - Liquid measuring cup for measuring liquid ingredients

 - Sharp knife and cutting board for chopping ingredients